seanshpark/example_package_sean/README.md

 # example_package_sean

-A small example package for study of pubplication by github Actions to pypi.org.
+A small example package for study of publication by github Actions to pypi.org.